 The main purpose of a sports massage is to help alleviate the stress and tension that builds up in the body’s soft tissues during repeated or sustained physical activities.
 Sports massages also help to increase energy levels, relieve swelling, reduce muscle tension, promote flexibility, prevent injuries and condition the body for peak performance.
 Sports massage can help prevent injuries that hinder performance.

 Sports massages have a wealth of physical health benefits, including:

 It is normal to feel sore after a sports massage due to the focus on treating injured or damaged areas.
 Pain may occur due to the stimulation of muscles that are usually not used.
 This is known as delayed onset muscle soreness and is a physical response to the inflammation as the body heals.
-If you or someone you love actively participates in sports or other physical activities, come to REPAIR Sports Institute for a sports massage.
+If you or someone you love actively participates in sports or other physical activities, come to REPAIR SI, Physical Therapy for a sports massage.
 We can help you recover from muscle soreness and soft tissue injuries more effectively.
 Call us today at (714) 377-4314 to book an appointment, or visit our clinic conveniently located at 7146 Edinger Ave, Huntington Beach, CA 92647.
-We serve patients from Huntington Beach CA, Seal Beach CA, Newport Beach CA, Costa Mesa CA, Westminster CA, Garden Grove CA, Fountain Valley CA, Long Beach CA, Irvine CA, Santa Ana CA and Anaheim, CA. Looking forward to serve you!
+We serve patients from Huntington Beach CA, Fountain Valley CA, Westminster CA, Costa Mesa CA, Newport Beach CA, Midway City CA, and surrounding areas.
+Looking forward to serving you!